bitflate/bitflate.github.io/_posts/2019-10-10-the-next-big-thing-in-crypto-using-inflation-to-create-payment-crypto.markdown

 With inflation, there will not be a pressure to push price up too high.
 Bitflate blockchain uses Proof of Work.
 It issues a deterministic and limited number of new coins.
 Therefore, price will not drop too low.
 The goal of Bitflate is to create a digital token that people can use for transactions.

-Bitflate price will not be as stable as pegged stablecoins.
+Bitflate price will not be as stable as pegged payment cryptos.
 It has significant advantages: digital native and decentralized.
 Bitflate will be more suitable for transactions than deflationary cryptocurrencies.
 It opens a new gateway to financial possibilities.
 In this future, we, the people, are in control.

 PS: Bitflate is now trading on [Unnamed Exchange](https://bitflate.org/exchange/).
 Join our [discord community](https://discord.gg/utnEyp8) for update.